Consensys/eth2.0-dafny/wiki/ssz-notes.md

 The Eth2.0 specifications restrict unsigned integers to a finite number of cases:
 `uintN`: `N`-bit unsigned integer, where `N` in `{8, 16, 32, 64, 128, 256}`.
+The serialisation of `uintN` is defined using the Python (3?) version of `int.to_bytes`, little-endian.

-We provide here a general definition of the serialisation of an unsigned mathematical integer (unbounded) over a number of bytes.
+We provide here a language-agnostic definition of the serialisation of an unsigned mathematical integer (unbounded) over a number of bytes, and later specialise for the Eth2.0 `uintN`.

-Given a unsigned integer, i.e. a natural number `n`, and `k` another natural which is the number of bytes to serialise `n`, we define `serialise<nat>(n, k)` recursively, and only for values of `k` such the k-bytes that can accommodate the value of `n`.
+Given a unsigned integer, i.e. a natural number `n`, and `k` another natural number which is the number of bytes to serialise `n`, we define `serialise<nat>(n, k)` recursively, and only for values of `k` such k-bytes can accommodate the bitvector representation of `n`.

 If follows that we must have `n < 2^(8 * k)` to be able to encode `n` over `k` bytes.
 Hence `serialise<nat>(n, k)` is only defined for values `n, k` such that  `n < 2^(8 * k)`.